kubermatic/kubermatic/docs/proposals/improve-addons.md

 ## Default Addon

 A *Default Addon* is installed on all user clusters based on configuration.
 The user can not delete *Default Addons*.
-These will remain unchanged after this prop
+These will remain unchanged after this proposal

 - Shipped by Kubermatic,  tied to KKP version
 - Tested by Kubermatic (Kubernetes versions)